telus/tds-core/guide/design/writing.md

 # Writing

 ## Overview
-The customers needs, wants and expectations should shape every piece of content that we create.
+The customer's needs, wants and expectations should shape every piece of content that we create.
 How we communicate to them depends on our understanding of their interests, behaviours and activities that will inform the content formats and messaging that is used.